mayflyINK/beginnerDev-Notes/nodeJS.md

 # Installing node.js
+node is a runtime environement for executing javascript outside a browser to build server-side (back-end) services and applications.
+- asynchronous architecture (non-blocking)
+-

-node is a server-side environment built on javascript framework/ node comes with npm (node package manager) which allows you to install application/through the bash terminal
+node comes with npm (node package manager) which allows you to install application/through the bash terminal

 #### Node for Windows (process followed for v12.18.3 LTS)